DieracDelta/DieracDelta.github.io/posts/2021-05-30-nix-rust-riscv-toy-kernel.md

 One of my biggest initial frustrations with embedded dev was getting a cross compiling toolchain.
 The "goto" cross compiler [page](https://wiki.osdev.org/GCC_Cross-Compiler) is pretty intimidating for a beginner.
 Even now, each time I've started on an embedded project it takes me anywhere from a few hours to a week to get the new toolchain built.
 With `nix` this goes from an undefined amount of time to minutes.

 The repo I'm using for this example is located [here](https://github.com/DieracDelta/NixKernelTutorial).
+Note that I am not doing anything new: several rust kernels already exist and nix has great riscv support.
+I'm just rehashing and hopefully explaining.

+Special thanks to:
+- [Tock](https://github.com/tock/tock) for lots of great examples of inline assembly.
+They even have nix support!
+- [This](https://github.com/noteed/riscv-hello-asm) github repo for a bare metal example.

-# Background
+# Expected Background

 I'm writing this for readers new to the nix ecosystem but have familiarity with the language before as well as a familiarity with kernel development (though perhaps not with Rust).

 # Setting up the dev environment

 Before beginning development, a bunch of requisite tooling must be installed.
 This will be done through the `nix` package manager.
-More specifically, we'll use the experimental `flakes` feature, which provides convenient pinning and an easy to use CLI.
+More specifically, we'll use the experimental `flakes` feature, which provides convenient package pinning and an easy to use CLI.

 First, we start with the generic `flake` template: